 ISROS’s mega launch of Chandrayaan-2, India’s second mission to the Moon, has been put to hold just minutes ahead of its scheduled launch.
 A revised launch date for the mission will be announced soon.

 A “technical snag” was observed just an hour ahead of its launch.
 Chandrayaan 2 suffered a glitch in the early hours of July 15, and so ISRO took to the decision to call off the launch for the time being as a measure of abundant precaution.

-The entire country had been anticipating for the big launch, President Ram Nath Kovind had also flown to Sriharikota to witness the launch.
-As the timer stopped with 56.24 minutes to go for the lift-off confusion waved in among media and the people who were present to witness the historic moment.
+The entire country had been anticipating the big launch; President Ram Nath Kovind had also flown to Sriharikota to witness the launch.
+As the timer stopped with 56.24 minutes to go for the lift-off, confusion waved in among the media and the people who were present to witness the historic moment.
 Later it was announced from the control room that the launch had been held back due to a technical glitch.

 The launch of Chandrayaan 2 had suffered a lot of sets back since 2018.
 It was then rescheduled to be relaunched within January–February of 2019 but failed too.
 And now just an hour before the launch, the mission got aborted.